OPS-E2E-PPE/VBA-Docs/api/Publisher.MailMerge.WizardState.md

 ## Example

-This example displays the Mail Merge wizard if it is closed.
+This example displays the mail merge wizard if it is closed.

 ```vb
 Sub ShowMergeWizard()